APPLICATION OF TERMS

 Data collected by the Company in the course of its business dealings will be retained in accordance with these Terms and Conditions and any prevailing privacy, use or data protection policy in force from time to time by the Company.
 Some or all of that data may be personal data that is subject to the Data Protection Act 1988 & 2003.
 The data supplied to the Company will be processed by it to execute the Buyer’s Order, to monitor the Buyer’s account, to select and send to the Buyer marketing material and periodically to conduct trade and bank reference enquiries and other credit checks.
 This will involve the disclosure of the Buyer’s data to and from third parties.
 The Buyer consents to the processing of its data for those purposes.
 Prior to progressing the Buyer’s Order the Company will attempt to verify the Buyer’s identity (or the identity of the individual on whose behalf the Buyer is acting).

 This process involves checking the details the buyer supplies against those held by credit reference agencies and scoring methods may be utilized in the verification process.
 A record of this process will be kept that may be used to help other companies to verify the Buyer’s identity.
 The Company may also pass information to organizations involved in fraud prevention to protect itself and its customers from theft and fraud.
-If the Buyer supplies false or inaccurate information and the Company suspects’ fraud, the Company will record this and share this information with other organisations.
+If the Buyer supplies false or inaccurate information and the Company suspects’ fraud, the Company will record this and share this information in line with any relevant legal obligations.